 Genii Magazine Article (5mb PDF)

-The New York Times calls Jim Steinmeyer the "celebrated invisible maninventor, designer and creative brain behind many of the great stage magicians of the last quarter-century."
+The New York Times calls him the "celebrated invisible maninventor, designer and creative brain behind many of the great stage magicians of the last quarter-century."
 His illusions have been seen from Broadway, London’s West End, Las Vegas, and in Ringling Brothers and Barnum and Bailey’s Greatest Show on Earth.
-He's the author of best-selling books about magic and magic history, including Hiding the Elephant, and The Glorious Deception.
+He's the author of best-selling books about magic and magic history, including Hiding the Elephant, The Glorious Deception and The Last Greatest Magician in the World.
 Recognized for his extensive, innovative creations in magic, a recent profile concluded that Jim was "the best living originator of stage illusions," noting his many creations as the "defining illusions in contemporary magic."
-Jim Steinmeyer has worked with virtually every leading magician around the world, produced magic on television, and written extensively on his illusions as well as his research into the history of magic.
+Jim Steinmeyer has worked with virtually every leading magician around the world, produced magic on television, and written extensively on his illusions.

 INVENTING AND DESIGNING ILLUSIONS From 1981 to 1987